Uganda Money Information and Tips for Tourists – Travelers

 The Best Uganda Money Information – Tips – Advice for Travelers

-Uganda Money Information – Tips – Advice for Travelers – –Uganda, for the most part, is a cash-based society and though the Uganda Shilling is the official Currency – the Currency of choice, Commerce and Tourism is the US Dollar.
-Here and there you can use your credit card, (Visa cards are most readily accepted, Master Card, is next, but not Discover Cards and American Express, except in a few spots) and usually it means 5 to 6 or more% surcharge for the privilege of using your card (due to fees that are incurred by merchants in Uganda).
+Uganda Money Information – Tips – Advice for Travelers – –Uganda, for the most part, is a cash-based society and although the Uganda Shilling is the official Currency – the Currency of choice, Commerce and Tourism is the US Dollar.
+Here and there you can use your credit card, (Visa cards are most readily accepted, Master Card, is next, but not Discover Cards and American Express, except in a few spots) and usually it means 5 to 6 or more% surcharge for the privilege of using your card (due to fees that are incurred by merchants in Uganda by Banks).

 That means one needs cash while in the country.
-Many hotels, safari companies, and airlines will ask for US dollars.
+Many hotels, safari companies, airlines, Uganda Wildlife Authorities for Gorilla Permits and Park Fees will ask for US dollars.
 Ugandan Shillings will be accepted in many cases instead, not always at the market exchange rate.
 Traveller Cheques are often harder to cash and are cumbersome requiring extra fees in banks.
 Most Forex Bureaus will not take traveller cheques from you.

 Below are some Uganda Money Information – Tips – Advice for Travelers that will be of great help to you.